 How to Customize Keyboard Settings on Windows 10 – To operate a computer we need a keyboard which is basically a panel of keys.
 Windows 10 operating system brings you an opportunity to customize your keyboard settings.
 Well, here in this Windows 10 tips we will show you how to customize keyboard settings on Windows 10.

 You can change your keyboard settings as per your choice and can work on it.
 You can even use the keyboard shortcuts which are meant to be very easy and convenient to carry out a task.
-There are lots of areas which can be explored in details to know more about keyboard settings.
+There are lots of areas that can be explored in detail to know more about keyboard settings.

 How to Customize Keyboard Settings on Windows 10

 Way 1: Settings app